ireaderlab/zyredis/README.md

 =======
-zyredis yet another redis client that support failover and codis
+zyredis yet another redis client that support failover and codis, zyredis is also a redis orm that supports define redis model
 =======
 iReader python接入redis客户端